hypercommunity/blog/_posts/2022-01-28-how-to-hyperverse-rebuy.md

 Hyperverse Rebuy is one of the greatest features to re-invest your daily rewards and get the maximum benefit out of the Hyperverse membership plan.
 Today we will show you a 5-step simple process to rebuy on Hyperverse.

-Please note that your rewards must be 50 or more to perform a Hyperverse rebuy.
+Please note that your rewards must be 50 HU or more to perform a Hyperverse rebuy.
 To check your rewards simply do this:

 ![Hyperverse](/blog/images/upload/post4/1.png)